huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 ### Step 3: Finalize configuration on Hugging Face

-In your Okta application,  under "General", find the following fields.
-You will need them to finalize the SSO setup on Hugging Face.
+In your Okta application, under "General", find the following fields:
 - Client ID
 - Client secret
 - Issuer URL
+You will need these to finalize the SSO setup on Hugging Face.

 The Okta Issuer URL is generally a URL like `https://tenantId.okta.com`; you can refer to their [guide](https://support.okta.com/help/s/article/What-is-theIssuerlocated-under-the-OpenID-Connect-ID-Token-app-settings-used-for?language=en_US) for more details.